 On the other hand, prebiotics are the non-digestible components of foods found in complex carbohydrates.
 Even though your body can’t digest prebiotics, the good bacteria in your gut can (and they love to do so)!

 Also, the probiotics you consume need plenty of prebiotics to stay healthy and multiply.
 Foods that contain prebiotics include whole grains, fruits, and vegetables.

 How do prebiotics and probiotics improve your gut health?

-Current research has shown the right probiotics may help treat these symptoms as well as irritable bowel syndrome (IBS) and intestinal infections.
+Current research shows that the right probiotics may help treat unwanted symptoms like irritable bowel syndrome (IBS) and intestinal infections.

-In addition to prebiotics and probiotics in foods, there are many supplements on the market that contain these food components.
-A wide variety of bacteria types and concentrations are available, but not all have been linked with health benefits.
+There are many probiotic and prebiotic supplements on the market.
+A wide variety of bacteria types and concentrations are available, but not all are associated with health benefits.

 As always, before changing your diet or starting a supplement, first discuss your symptoms and health goals with your registered dietitian.
 Together you can create a diet plan that works best for you!